CCPBioSim/fesetup_workshop/README.md

 The workshop consists of a set of introductory slides covering the basics of alchemical free energy simulations and two Jupyter notebooks.
 These are available below, and can be run using the
-<a href="https://workshop.biosimspace.org/hub/tmplogin" target="_blank">workshop Jupyter server</a>.
+<a href="https://ccpbiosim.github.io/workshop/events/bristol2018/server.html" target="_blank">workshop Jupyter server</a>.

-Start the server by <a href="https://workshop.biosimspace.org/hub/tmplogin" target="_blank">clicking here</a>.
-This will open a Jupyter notebook interface.
-Be patient as this may take 30-60 seconds.
-Once this has opened, navigate to the `fesetup_workshop` directory and you will find the notebooks there.
+Once you have logged in, navigate to the `fesetup_workshop` directory and you will find the notebooks there.

 The two workshop notebooks are `01_FESetup_ethane_methanol.ipynb` and `02_Lysozyme_and_Advanced_FESetup.ipynb`.
 The two notebooks do not depend on each other, but the first one covers the basics of FESetup whereas the second one covers more advanced topics.